Dragonmystic707/exalted-reincarnated/docs/solars/Solars.md

 **Type:** Simple; Month
 **Cost:** 2m

-Targeting a non-Player individual, organization, or such group, the Solar may grant insight into their own knowledge and methodologies in a way that resonates in their minds.
+Bless a mortal individual, organization, or such group, the Solar may grant insight into their own knowledge and methodologies in a way that resonates in their minds.
+Up to (Essence) groups may be blessed at a time.

 Choose one of the character’s Abilities, and the target’s tasks in that specialty will run smoother and be completed faster than otherwise.
 If they must roll, they gain +4 dice, capped at 12 dice.

-Up to (Essence) blessings may be active at one time.

 ### Order-Affirming Blow